Clinical Philosophy

 I accept two Blue Cross Blue Shield plans - PPO, and Blue Choice.
 Clients also have the option to self-pay.

-I also accept Aetna, Cigna, UHC/Optum plans.
+I also accept Aetna, Cigna, and UHC/Optum plans.